Meet the Teachers

 Maryn Green has been in the birth world for nearly 12 years, and has held the Certified Professional Midwife certification since 2009.
 Maryn is well known for her international association, the Indie Birth Association, which serves and educates women and midwives all over the world by creating community (check out the Wise Woman Circle), classes, skills workshops, webinars and consults.
 She has written numerous blog posts and recorded over 80 (and counting!) podcasts on iTunes (“Taking Back Birth”) that encourage women and midwives to rethink what they have been taught, and re-connect with ancient wisdom in combination with current research and knowledge.
 Maryn created and hosted her first international midwifery conference in 2016.
 She is a graduate of the Ancient Art of Midwifery School, teaches for the Birth Institute as a holistic midwifery instructor and has taught globally for the Gold Midwifery Conference, Inherent Birth Conference as well as locally; inspiring midwives and students through workshops and the Wise Woman tradition.
 The woman is always the center of her spiral!
 Most passionate about physiological birth and the fate of future generations, Maryn has been taught by witnessing hundreds of undisturbed births, the best of which have been the births of her own 8 children.
 When not learning or teaching, Maryn enjoys spending time in the Red Rocks of Sedona, Arizona, hiking with her husband, kids and dogs.

 Margo does curriculum development, teaches for Indie Birth both online and in person, and writes and podcasts on pregnancy and birth topics.
-In 2016 she started a new midwifery service in Duluth, Minnesota as a traditional midwife.
+In 2016 she started a new midwifery service in Duluth, Minnesota as an independent midwife.
 She is very excited to offer this birth alternative to her community.

 Independent midwife and mother of 4.

 Emily began her journey into birth work after the homebirth of her first child in 2008.
 Trained first by a nurse midwife who attends homebirths, then by licensed CPMs, unlicensed CPMs, traditional midwives and radical midwives, Emily has witnessed and learned from hundreds of families.
 During her four year apprenticeship, Emily birthed two sons at home and studied for two years under Whapio at The Matrona.
-At the beginning of her path, Emily was pursuing a CPM and state licensure, but after becoming well-acquainted with birth politics and realizing that restriction and regulation of midwives does not serve families, she has decided to practice privately through a Private Membership Association.
 Emily combines practical knowledge, personal experience, stories from midwives and mothers and intuitive connections to develop an ever-broadening picture of what birth does and can look like.

 Molly Dutton-Kenny, CPM is an American homebirth midwife, reproductive health advocate, and educator, specializing in supporting pregnancy loss and abortion.
 She works with a full spectrum of reproductive experiences and supports individuals and families in finding the best options for themselves, including traditional, home- and plant-based alternatives.
 She teaches workshops on a variety of subjects within alternative reproductive healthcare aiming to provide empowered support for our complicated and fluid reproductive lives.
 She has taught hundreds of people the art and science of alternative fertility management, honoring its roots, and exploring its potential to change the way we relate to our bodies, fertility, and our bleeding.
 She also loves catching babies and supporting birthing and postpartum families.